Questions and Answers:

 I would like to know whether Tamil Nadu has any flag or not.
 If not, are there artists working on creating one?
-Lots of us, who share the idea of a real Tamil Nadu, yet don't want to surface out too soon, would be really grateful if we know of the flag and national anthem.
-I think it would be the real first step towards our freedom.
-We can proudly fly the Mother Tamil Nadu's flag and sing her praise.
+Lots of us who share the idea of an independent Tamil Nadu want to know of the national flag and national anthem.
+We can proudly fly Mother Tamil Nadu's flag and sing the anthem.
 Though the current "Tamil Thaai Vaazhthu" (Praise for Mother Tamil) is very well written, I think that it is not emotive enough for a full-fledged freedom struggle.

 Vazhga Tamil Nadu!
 (Long Live Tamil Nadu!)

 There is no "official national flag" for Tamil Nadu.
 Tamil Nadu students demonstrated against continued Hindi imposition in December 1967 and January 1968.
 There were Anti-Hindi Imposition Marches (rallies) throughout Tamil Nadu.
 In Coimbatore City (Kovai), after marching through the main streets the students gathered at the Va Voo Chithamparanar Park (VOC Park) at the center of the city.
 Convener of this Anti-Hindi Imposition March in Coimbatore, addressing the huge gathering, said that independence for Tamil Nadu is the only way to end Hindi-imposition over Tamil Nadu.
 Amidst thunderous applause, he raised a Tamil Nadu National Flag.
 He saluted the flag and everyone stood in attention.
 It was a rather simple flag.
 Map of Tamil Nadu drawn on a rectangular white flag.